What To Do With Leftover Wine

 Red Wine Brownies

 Any other tips or recipes for using up leftover wine?
 Do share with Moral Fibres readers in the comments below.
-And find more food waste tips this way.
+And if you are looking for more ways to reduce what you waste, you can find more food waste tips right this way.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.